NymphalidNiklas/IBIO_2024/Tutorials/ComparativeAnalysis/felidae_trait_evolution_ContModels_2024.md

 It seems like Brownian motion is a better fitting model (although aicc values are not greatly different) and white noise is the worst fitting model (not surprising!).
-Now have a look at the parameter estimate of the Brownian model (sigma indicates rate per unit time and z0 is the value of the trait at the global root).
+Now have a look at the parameter estimate of the Brownian model (sigma^2 indicates evolutionary rate per unit time and z0 is the value of the trait at the root).

 ## Phylogenetic generalised least squares

-Phylogenetic generalised least squares (PGLS) is one of the widely used method to test for the evolutionary correlation between the response variable (which here is body size) and (ecological) predictors (which here is habitat).
-PGLS is an extension of the standard least squares regression but can account for species evolutionary relationships between species.
-PGLS is quite flexible by allowing the user to fit different models of evolution (Brownian, OU, Pagel’s lambda).
+Phylogenetic generalised least squares (PGLS) is a popular method for testing the evolutionary correlation between the response variable (which here is body size) and (ecological) predictors (which here is habitat).
+PGLS is an extension of the standard least squares regression but can account for evolutionary relationships between species.
+PGLS is quite flexible and allows fitting different models of evolution (Brownian, OU, Pagel’s lambda) by altering the variance-covariance matrix.

 For this tutorial, the question that can be addressed is: does body size differ between forest and open habitat species?

-First, let’s explore distribution of body mass across habitats using simple plot
+First, let’s explore the distribution of body mass across habitats using simple plot

 ``` r